CT56567/pleasy/README.md

   -t --test               Update the test server not production.

 Examples:
-pl  # This will use the site specified in pl.yml by sites: stg: pl  d8 # This will update production with the d8 site. pl  d8 -t # This will update the test site specified in pl.yml with the d8 site.
+pl  d9 # This will update production with the d9 site. pl  d9 -t # This will update the test site specified in pl.yml with the d9 site.

 </details>